elatov/elatov.github.io/_posts/2012-11-29-vcap5-dca-objective-3-3-implement-and-maintain-complex-drs-solutions.md

 > **Creating a Datastore Cluster**
 > A datastore cluster is a collection of datastores with shared resources and a shared management interface.
 Datastore clusters are to datastores what clusters are to hosts.
 When you create a datastore cluster, you can use vSphere Storage DRS to manage storage resources.
 >
-> When you add a datastore to a datastore cluster, the datastore&#8217;s resources become part of the datastore cluster&#8217;s resources.
+> When you add a datastore to a datastore cluster, the datastore's resources become part of the datastore cluster's resources.
 As with clusters of hosts, you use datastore clusters to aggregate storage resources, which enables you to support resource allocation policies at the datastore cluster level.
 The following resource management capabilities are also available per datastore cluster.
 >
-> Space utilization load balancing &#8211; You can set a threshold for space use.
+> Space utilization load balancing - You can set a threshold for space use.
 When space use on a datastore exceeds the threshold, Storage DRS generates recommendations or performs Storage vMotion migrations to balance space use across the datastore cluster.
 >
-> I/O latency load balancing &#8211; You can set an I/O latency threshold for bottleneck avoidance.
+> I/O latency load balancing - You can set an I/O latency threshold for bottleneck avoidance.
 When I/O latency on a datastore exceeds the threshold, Storage DRS generates recommendations or performs Storage vMotion migrations to help alleviate high I/O load.
 >
-> Anti-affinity rules &#8211; You can create anti-affinity rules for virtual machine disks.
+> Anti-affinity rules - You can create anti-affinity rules for virtual machine disks.
 For example, the virtual disks of a certain virtual machine must be kept on different datastores.
 By default, all virtual disks for a virtual machine are placed on the same datastore.

 Here is some information for the algorithm: